openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 :ref:`Types by Category`) or a literal type (see :ref:`Literal Types`), then automatic boxing (see :ref:`Boxing Conversions`) occurs to keep the reference nature of the type.

+A :index:`compile-time error` occurs if a *union* type contains more than one numeric type.

 The reduced form of *union* types allows defining a type that has one literal type (see :ref:`Literal Types`) only: